Ritikkoshta02/Memory_album/README.md

 # Introduction

-Album(Memories) is a simple social media application that allows users to post and share interesting events and memories from their lives.
+Memories is a simple social media application that allows users to post and share interesting events and memories from their lives.
 This full-stack MERN (MongoDB, Express.js, React, Node.js) application provides users with the ability to create, read, update, and delete their memories.
 It also includes features like renaming posts, clickable tags, and a user-friendly interface.

 ## Features